-Chillicothe — A representative of a historical tribe who lived in Ohio gave a presentation on how they are renewing their traditional lifeways.
+Chillicothe — A representative of a historical tribe in Ohio gave a presentation on how they are renewing their traditional lifeways.

-The “Friends of Hopewell Culture National Historical Park” hosted a representative of the Miami Tribe of Oklahoma on January 7th, 2026, as part of their ongoing presentations and events.
+The “Friends of Hopewell Culture National Historical Park” hosted a citizen of the Miami Tribe of Oklahoma on January 7th, 2026, as part of the Friends’ ongoing presentations and events.

 Dani Tippman explained traditions and passed around items to show how the Miami are growing and harvesting plants and more for food and crafts, on land near Fort Wayne, Indiana – managed by their nation’s Cultural Resources Extension Office.